When to Take Engagement Photos and How to Prepare

 First and foremost, what will make the best moment to take engagement photos is the agreement that you and your partner want to have an engagement photoshoot.

-That way, you will both enjoy having your photos taken.
 Without this desire, your engagement photos really won’t mean much to you.
 After all, it’s the meaning that counts, right?

 To have an engagement shoot, of course, is not necessary.
 Hiring a professional photographer is also not compulsory.